When We Long for Greater Significance

 Lean In to It

-Interested to Hear More?
+Interested in More?

-Take a few extra minutes this week to meditate further on the parables I mentioned above.
+Take a few extra minutes this week to meditate further on the parables mentioned above.
 They are found in Matthew 13 verses 31-33.
 How are you like the yeast in the dough?
 Like the mustard seed?

 I’d love to hear any insights you have about this!
 Feel free to share in the comments below or on the Missionary Life Insiders Facebook page.